 A few weeks ago, I was pretty sick.
 It’s not usual for me, but I didn’t leave the sofa for three or four days in a row.
-Jack would bring me soup and crackers and somehow we started watching Friends – in marathon form – from the very beginning.
-He doesn’t want his friends and coworkers to know this, but we’re now 3 seasons in and he couldn’t BE anymore into it.
+Jack would bring me veggie soup and crackers, and somehow we started watching Friends – in marathon form – from the very beginning.
+He doesn’t want his friends and coworkers to know this, but we’re now 3 seasons in, and he couldn’t BE anymore into it.

-Once I was back on my feet, I was still craving soup and I had a ton of random veggies to use up.
-This is pretty straight forward – the flavors aren’t big, bold, or spicy because I just wasn’t in the mood for that at the moment.
-But taste and spice this up however you like.
+Once I was back on my feet, I was still craving soup, and I had a ton of random veggies to use up.
+This vegetable soup recipe is pretty straightforward – the flavors aren’t big, bold, or spicy because I just wasn’t in the mood for that at the moment.
+But taste and spice this vegetable soup up however you like.
 (For some additional ideas, see the spice chart at the bottom of this post).

 - 2 tablespoons extra-virgin olive oil